dojo/docs/dojox/app.rst

 By default the extension uses the first layer in the profile (here "myApp/myApp") to bundle all the modules for the application.
 You can specify an alternate layer you want to target by passing -appConfigLayer "layer/name" on the command line.

 Alternatively, you can make sure a layer per-view is built instead of a single layer for the entire application by having the `multipleAppConfigLayers` property set to true in your profile.
 This is useful if you have a lot of views that won't get navigated to in a typical usage of your application.
 In that case you might not want to load everything upfront.
-In this case the definition file of each view will be used as the layer for the view.
+In this case the controller file of each view will be used as the layer for the view.

 **Limitation**

-This extension does not support the "./" shortcut notation to reference the modules in the config file and default definition file.
-You have to explicitly list your definition file and use absolute module paths.
+This extension does not support the "./" shortcut notation to reference the modules in the config file and default controller file.
+You have to explicitly list your controller file and use absolute module paths.
 You can very easily do that by creating an "myApp" module that you should instead of "." to reference your modules.